- Office of Graduate Studies

 For further questions, contact the Office of Research & Sponsored Programs .

-Work closely with your thesis committee chair to review your progress, and revise as directed until your committee judges your thesis to be acceptable and complete.
+Work closely with your thesis committee chair or project advisor/instructor to review your progress, and revise as directed until your committee judges your thesis or project to be acceptable and complete.

 Be sure to include all mandatory elements.
 Theses must contain the four sections that are listed below in bold-faced type.
 Additional sections, as listed below and marked by asterisks (*), are optional.
 Sections must be assembled in the following order: